Projects

 Notes: (Click to expand)

-1. Mineral Reserves have been classified using the CIM Standards.
+1. Mineral Reserves have been classified using the CIM Standards, and are reported at the point of delivery to the process plant.

 2. All tonnage, grade and contained metal content estimates have been rounded; rounding may result in apparent summation differences between tonnes, grade, and contained metal content.